Kiuwan logo

 3. Standardization

-Many organizations that have multiple teams working on different projects or features that include open-source components fail to implement standardized practices.
-Teams may be working with different versions of the same component or multiple components simultaneously.
+Many organizations with multiple teams working on different projects or features that include open-source components fail to implement standardized practices.
+Teams may work with different versions of the same component or multiple components simultaneously.
 It’s not uncommon for each department to have its own standard practices for using open-source components.
 Conflicting practices can slow down development and result in flaws, bugs, and compatibility issues.
-Avoid these by developing a clear open-source governance policy that applies across the organization.
+Avoid these by developing a clear open-source governance policy across the organization.
 The policy should address all elements of how, when, and where open-source components will be used, tracked, and secured.

 4. Outdated Software

 Use software composition analysis (SCA) tools like Kiuwan to identify and track open-source software within the codebase so teams can identify any that aren’t supported.
-Moving forward from there, DevOps teams can create a plan to update and maintain the software.
+From there, DevOps teams can create a plan to update and maintain the software.

 5. Licensing Requirements

 Because open-source code is usually freely available, it’s easy to forget that it comes with licensing requirements.
-Large projects that use multiple open-source components have to comply with many different types of licenses with varying terms and conditions.
+Large projects that use multiple open-source components must comply with many different types of licenses with varying terms and conditions.

 Businesses that fail to comply with licensing terms can face significant risks.
 Automated SCA tools give teams visibility into open-source code and can alert them when they need to take action to comply with licensing terms.